 Extensive expertise and experience in the financial, management and business sectors.
-Mr Tunstall was appointed as Chief Financial Officer of Guinness Peat Group (Australia) Pty Limited in August 2009.
+Mr Tunstall was the Chief Financial Officer of Guinness Peat Group (Australia) Pty Limited from August 2009 to June 2012.
 Appointed to the Board 25 August 2009.

 3. COMPANY SECRETARY